 The startup developed an all-in-one B2B solution that empowers businesses to create and mint NFTs.
 And the cherry on top of it — it's a platform that reaches both Web3-versed users and newbies who are excited to discover the realm of blockchain.

-UX research’s role in Web3 design
+UX research in Web3 design

-When working on Metastaq, we tailored the UX discovery phase to the company’s specific goals and dived into market and technology research and competitor analysis.
+When working on Metastaq, we tailored the UX discovery phase to the company's specific goals and dived into market research and technology research and competitor analysis.

 Insights combo: market & technology research

-Our team set out to discover the world of blockchain.
+Our team set out to discover the digital world of blockchain.
 We left no stone unturned and explored the industry's specifics and constraints and how it all aligned with economic, political, and technological aspects.

 We also ran stakeholders and product discovery workshops to have an in-depth look into Metaverse case studies from different brands' advertising campaigns.

+What did it help us find?
 We extracted actionable insights about the target audience's pain points, like:

 - the too-complex minting process;